NICMx/FORT-validator/docs/doc/usage.md

 $ {{ page.command }} --output-file-name-format file-name  --local-repository repository/ (...)
 ERR: baz.cer: Certificate validation failed: certificate has expired
 {% endhighlight %}

+### `--output.roa`

+- **Type:** String (Path to file)
+- **Availability:** `argv` and JSON

+File where the ROAs will be stored in CSV format.

+When the file is specified, its content will be removed to store the ROAs; if the file doesn't exists, it will be created.
+To print at console, use a hyphen `"-"`.
+If RTR server is enabled, then the ROAs will be printed every [`--server.validation-interval`](#--servervalidation-interval) secs.

+If a value isn't specified, then the ROAs aren't printed.

 ### `--configuration-file`